MaryanGelle/Productivity/readme.md

   - Mock images was taken from [Canvas] (https://www.canva.com/p/templates/EAFC1RnsDzs-course-creator-laptop-iphone-mockup-instagram-post/)

+  - Portions of CSS and HTML structure adapted from tutorials on W3Schools and MDN Web Docs.

+  -All third-party content used (such as fonts, icons, images, mockups, map embeds, and code snippets) are credited to their respective authors.
+Where content was adapted or referenced from online tutorials or documentation, appropriate attribution has been made.
+If any attribution was missed, it was unintentional and will be corrected upon notification.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgment

-- This website was made my Maryan Gelle (Developer) as a Project 1 for my IT FullStack Developer programme at Code Institute in 2023.
+- This website was made my Maryan Gelle (Developer) as a Project 1 for my IT FullStack Developer programme at Code Institute in 2025.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>